Drone3D-Team/Drone3D/README.md

 * [License](#license)

 ## Description
-Drone3D is the mobile application that let you plan and execute drone mission to take pictures of a location.
+Drone3D is a mobile application that lets you plan and execute drone missions to take pictures of a location.
 These photos can then be used to reconstruct a 3D model of the area.
 You have the possibility to share the missions you've planned with other or see their missions.
 This app can be used with any drone or simulation supported by [MAVSDK](https://mavsdk.mavlink.io/main/en/index.html).
 ## Usage and features
 <img src="https://user-images.githubusercontent.com/44334351/119946864-5f040d00-bf97-11eb-85a1-d1c36986755c.jpg" width="200">

 ### Register and login
 <img src="https://user-images.githubusercontent.com/44334351/119946849-5ca1b300-bf97-11eb-80de-89d0bc0fb3e8.jpg" width="200"> <img src="https://user-images.githubusercontent.com/44334351/119946858-5dd2e000-bf97-11eb-85aa-a70e5e9e0976.jpg" width="200">

-You can create a account or login in a previously created account with a email and a password.
+You can create an account or login in a previously created account with an email and a password.
 Once you are logged-in you'll be able to store and share missions.

 ### Connect a drone or a simulation
 <img src="https://user-images.githubusercontent.com/44334351/119946860-5e6b7680-bf97-11eb-83ed-b5b17f5c5d7a.jpg" width="200">

-To connect a drone you'll have power up your drone set it up to communicate through the udp://:14540 port, then click on the "connect a drone" button, it will open the port and search for the drone for three seconds before timing out.
+To connect a drone you'll have to power up your drone, set it up to communicate through the udp://:14540 port, click on the "connect a drone" button, it will open the port and search for the drone for three seconds before timing out.
 Repeat the operation as many time as needed.
 To connect a simulation, you'll have first to create to launch a simulation with a tool such as [auterion](https://suite.auterion.com/login?returnUrl=%2Fsimulations) and then enter the corresponding the IP and port, click on the "connect a simulation" button, it can take a few seconds.

 ### Manage offline map